tagtag

 Asbestos and Masonry

-Asbestos usually enters the body through inhalation, though asbestos fibers can be swallowed as well.
+Asbestos usually enters the body through inhalation, though asbestos fibers can also be swallowed.
 Once it enters the lungs, it cannot be removed.
 There is no known method for extracting asbestos fibers from the body.
 Over time, as more asbestos fibers are inhaled, they become lodged in the lungs and cause physical and cellular damage to lung tissue.
 Eventually, the damaged cells become cancerous.
 The process typically occurs over many years.
 Most asbestos-related diseases don’t appear until up to 35 years after initial exposure.
 Over a long enough timeline, anyone exposed to large amounts of asbestos will likely develop asbestos-related disease regardless of the safety measures taken to prevent it.

 How Will a Personal Injury Claim Help Me?